Primark: History

-On 15 December 2022, Primark opened its first store in Romania, in Bucharest.
+On 15 December 2022, Primark opened its first shop in Romania, in Bucharest.
+On 20 June 2023, Primark opened its second shop in Bucharest.

 In November 2022, Primark announced it was going online with a new click-and-collect service.
-This announcement came after the company lost more than £1 billion in sales during the Covid-19 pandemic, when its stores had to be closed, while the competitors with online stores had smaller or no financial losses.
-The click-and-collect service was launched as a trial in 25 stores in north-west England, Yorkshire and north Wales for children's products only.
-However, on the day of launch of the new service, the company's website crashed, causing the issues for people trying to access it.
+This announcement came after the company lost more than £1 billion in sales during the COVID-19 pandemic, when its shops had to be temporarily closed, while the competitors with online shops had smaller or no financial losses.
+The click-and-collect service was launched as a trial in 25 shops in north-west England, Yorkshire and north Wales for children's products only.
+However, on the day of launch of the new service, the company's website crashed, causing issues for people trying to access it.